 Explanation: Compression May Add or Remove Information

-When you’re looking at a video, you’re not looking at “what happened,” but you are seeing a representation of what happened.
+When you’re looking at a video, you’re not looking at “what happened,”.
+You are seeing a representation of what happened.
 I’ve marked both “seeing” and “representation” in italics.
 “Seeing” involves your perception and will be the object of next week’s post.
 Let’s then focus on “representation.”

-I think we all agree that, when we look at a video, we’re talking about “a representation” of what happened: the camera was positioned in a certain way, configured in some way, it somehow compressed the video, and all these elements influence the final representation.
+I think we all agree that, when we look at a video, we’re talking about “a representation” of what happened.
+The camera was positioned in a certain way, configured in some way, it somehow compressed the video.
+All these elements influence the final representation.
 We’ve devoted several posts of this pitfall series to surveillance systems’ visual tricks: optical distortion, perspective, aspect ratio, color accuracy, infrared imaging, etc. In the example above, we’re mostly dealing with compression artifacts, which can manifest themselves in many possible ways, as outlined below.

 While the two videos below show, respectively, the mosquito and flickering artifacts.